 Activity 4: Hike to the top of Moro Rock

 Perhaps one of the most photographed locations in the park, the top of Moro Rock provides panoramic views of California’s Central Valley and the Western Divide.
-The hike up is actually short but very steep, with cement staircases giving way to textured slopes at times, though it is do-able with a toddler.
+The hike up is actually short but very steep.
+Cement staircases give way to textured slopes at times, though it is do-able with a toddler.

 If you’re lucky, you’ll be able to enjoy a park ranger’s talk at the top, as he points out the treasures hiding in the sweeping expanse around you (check times at the Visitor Center).
 For tips on Hiking Moro Rock with little kids, be sure to read this post.